Innovation & transformation

 Arrigo Sacchi.

-Rudd Gullit lifts the European Cup (Champion’s League) for A.C.
-Milan in 1989.
+Rudd Gullit lifts the European Cup (Champions’ League) for A.C.
+Milan in 1989

-Arrigo Sacchi grew up in provincial Italy and like most of his generation he fell in love with il calico at a young age.
-But, unusually, he wasn’t lured by the tribal attraction of his country’s marquee clubs.
-At first, he followed Hungarian side Honved and then Real Madrid, because for him it was about the game and those who tried to play the best form of it.
+Unusually, however, he wasn’t lured by the tribal attraction of his country’s marquee clubs.
+At first, he followed Hungarian side Honved and then Real Madrid, because for him it was about the beautiful game and those who wanted to be the best at it.

 It’s all very Pep Guardiola now, but back then, it was like putting pineapple on a pizza!
-Sacchi’s teams played a free-flowing form of football that the opposition simply didn’t know how to deal with.
-And so they did win more football matches, lots more.

 Arrigo Sacchi